 DR THOMAS HACKETT USA SUCCESSFUL KA'IWI CROSSING SEPT 2016

 Thank you for considering my escort boat services for swimming the Molokai Channel.
-In conjunction with the Ka'iwi Channel Association I offer WOWSA certified swims of the Oceans Seven Molokai and the Ka'iwi Channel.
-It comprises 24 nautical miles (44 km) of deep open ocean water between the islands of Molokai and Oahu.
-This is not an easy task, especially for the swimmer, and I am in awe of your courage and determination to take it on.
+I offer WOWSA certified swims of the Oceans Seven Molokai and the Ka'iwi Channel.
+It comprises 26 miles (42km) of deep open ocean water between the islands of Molokai and Oahu.
+This is not an easy task, especially for you the swimmer, and I am in awe of your courage and determination to take it on.

 Swimming the Ka'iwi Channel is completely dependent on the weather.
 Especially the wind.
-We do not go if the prediction shows more than 17 knots of wind.
+We do not go if the prediction shows more than 18 knots of wind, at my custom spot on the windguru Website.
+I am looking for a “one star” reading especially at 5am.
+This is very important.
 Certainty about the weather conditions only comes about a week before your swim window opens.
 Because of this fact, I’d like to welcome swimmers with a flexible schedule to sign up for alerts of favorable weather and optimal course.
 If no other swimmers are scheduled, you will have the chance to take advantage of epic conditions.
 Click below to join the short list!

 As your swim date approaches I will update you with the best wind, tide and surf conditions within your swim window.
 Weather predictions are more accurate about a week before your swim window and have the most certainty about 48-72 hours before your swim.

 We will have a pre-swim meeting on my boat at Waikiki Yacht Club 1599 Ala Moana Blvd, Honolulu HI, 48-72 hours before your swim.
 We will discuss all the details of your swim and go over any questions or concerns you may have.

 Please prepare to make full payment at this meeting.